ruedigerk/contractfirst-generator/README.md

 ### In the server

-- Wildcards content types in operation responses (the server does not generate response methods that allow setting the content type)
+- Wildcard content types in operation responses (the server does not generate response methods that allow setting the content type)